Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 `1.0.17`
 - New nameplate integration from Tot!Chat.
 This is off by default as I have not moved Redux to this new system yet.

+`1.0.23`
+- Add settings for players to hide player and thrall names.

 ## Changes/Improvements
 `1.0.13`
 - Improved performance for Setting, Getting, and Removing Float Char/Global vars and String Char/Global vars